mliyanage/kickass-morning/replit.md

 ```
 Changelog:
+- July 25, 2025.
+Email service migration completed:
+  * Migrated from SendGrid to Mailjet API for OTP email delivery
+  * Updated email-utils.ts to use node-mailjet package instead of @sendgrid/mail
+  * Changed environment variables from SENDGRID_API_KEY to MAILJET_API_KEY and MAILJET_SECRET_KEY
+  * Maintained same external interface for sendEmail() and sendOtpEmail() functions
 - July 11, 2025.
 Mobile navigation overhaul completed:
   * Redesigned mobile interface with bottom toolbar navigation
   * Removed Account and Help from sidebar, moved Account to top menu